Standard OCB Grants — Overview

 - The Timeline corresponds directly to the activities that are described in the proposal.
 See RRF’s Timeline Sample.

-- Resumes or curricula vitae for the project director(s), key personnel, and consultants (if applicable)
+- Bios or Resumes of no more than 2-3 pages for the project director(s), key personnel, and consultants (if applicable).
+Upload in one file.

-- Minutes from the last three Board meetings
+- Minutes from the last three Board meetings.
+Upload in one file.

 - Signed memoranda of understanding or detailed project bids from consultants that may be involved with the project (if applicable)